sbudden/factsheets_sshoc_services-1/_posts/2021-01-20-virtual_collection_registry.md

 {% figure caption:"_4.
-Citing via DOI" %}
+Citing via DOI_" %}
 ![_4.
 Citing via DOI](images/Using_VCs4.png)
 {% endfigure %}

 Creating VCs: How to provide context for research:

+1. Go to https://colreg.de.dariah.eu/colreg-ui/collections/, log on and click on _Add Collection_. button.

  ![How to create VCs](images/Create_VC1.png)

+2. Name it in field <b>Name</b> and do fill in other fields.

+3. Press _Save Collection_

  ![How to create VCs](images/Create_VC2.png)

 Third party data catalogue integration: How to create VCs via a search in an external data catalogue

  ![How to create VCs via a search in an external data catalogue](images/Creating_collection_via_a_search_in_an_external_data_catalogue1.png)

  ![How to create VCs via a search in an external data catalogue](images/Creating2.png)

 The VCR is one of the EOSC thematic services and registered at the EOSC portal.